 - Repeatable Results

-The Dri-Scope Aid® Cabinet supplies HEPA-filtered air to all internal channels to aid in drying endoscopes with an automated drying cycle for improved turn-around time, and a continuous venting cycle for overnight storage.
+The Dri-Scope Aid® Cabinet supplies either HEPA-filtered air or instrument air to all internal channels to aid in drying endoscopes with an automated drying cycle for improved turn-around time, and a continuous venting cycle for overnight storage.
 The Dri-Scope Aid® Cabinet converts your scope cabinet into a complete drying system.

 NEW SteriView Instrument Inspection System